- Budget Office

 fax: (510) 238-7685

-The Neighborhood Services Division consists of twenty-six staff members.
+The Neighborhood Services Division consists of fifteen staff members.

-Program staff consists of non-sworn members of the Oakland Police Department including four Police Services Technicians and fourteen Neighborhood Services Coordinators.
+Program staff consists of non-sworn members of the Oakland Police Department including two Police Services Technicians and nine Neighborhood Services Coordinators.

-The City-County Neighborhood Initiative is funded through Measure Y and its program staff includes two Community Building Coordinators.
+The City-County Neighborhood Initiative is funded through Measure Y and its program staff includes one Community Building Coordinators.

 Crime Prevention Education